carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 objectives:
 - "Understand the importance of including relevant predictors in a model."
 questions:
-- "How can multivariate models be used to detect interesting relationships found in nature?"
 - "What are the benfits/costs of including additional predictors in a regression model?"
 ---